 This page describes the research resources provided by the Presidio Trust, the National Park Service, and other regional and national sources.

-The Presidio Trust maintains a collection of physical and online reference materials to support the work of its staff and provide information to the public.
+The Presidio Trust maintains a collection of physical and digital materials to support the work of its staff and provide information to the public.

-Our part-time Librarian is available on a limited basis to help the public with questions regarding the Presidio Trust and the history of the Presidio of San Francisco using the materials we have in our collection.
+Our librarian is available to help the public with questions regarding the Presidio Trust and the history of the Presidio of San Francisco using the materials we have in our collection.
 We are generally able to assist with requests that take up to two hours of research time.
 For more extensive research needs, our Librarian can refer the inquirer to other collections.

 There are four major elements to the Presidio Trust’s collection: